openaps/docs/docs/Using-openaps-Tools/using.md

 For this example, we assume that you have added a second report called `last_four_cgm_hours.json` that is similar to the `last_four_pump_hours.json` we walked through previously, except that it is using your `<my_dexcom_name>` device and the `iter_glucose_hours` command.
 Go ahead and do that so you can follow along.

 Calling two sequential commands for each update is a bit annoying, but imagine calling five or ten.
 Luckily, openaps has a built-in way to group these commands: aliases.
 Aliases allow generation of single-word commands to invoke a series of reports.
-For this example, create and alias called `last_four_hours`:
+For this example, create an alias called `last_four_hours`:

 `$ openaps alias add last_four_hours "report invoke last_four_pump_hours.json last_four_cgm_hours.json"`